vshjxyz/pinax-compass-project/README.rst

 Usage
 =====
 Just download the project folder (``compass_project``) anywhere and run this shell command inside your virtualenv:

 ::

      $  pinax-admin setup_project -b ../path/to/compass_project yourprojectname

+TODO
+====
+ * Fix compass folders with the use of django's collectstatic
+ * Fix requirements, remove bootstrap from twitter
+ * Fix dummy templates that use bootstrap